Fragtality/PilotsDeck/README.md

 <br/>

 *Background*:<br/>
-B-Vars (or InputEvents) are an new Addition from MSFS to the "Variable-Zoo", but they come with a Twist: Some of those work like any other Variable Type (e.g. L-Var, A-Var) - you can read and update their Value.<br/>Some (most?) of those work like any other Command Type (e.g. K-Var, H-Var) - you can not read their Value, but you can send/activate them with an optional Parameter.<br/>On top of that, MSFS only makes certain InputEvents (the "_Set" Events) available to outside Applications via SimConnect (although you can see more B-Vars in MSFS' Developer Mode).<br/><br/>
+B-Vars (or InputEvents) are an new Addition from MSFS to the "Variable-Zoo", but they come with a Twist: Some of those work like any other Variable Type (e.g. L-Var, A-Var) - you can read and update their Value.<br/>Some (most?) of those work like any other Command Type (e.g. K-Var, H-Var) - you can't read their Value, but you can send/activate them with an optional Parameter.<br/>On top of that, MSFS only makes certain InputEvents (the "_Set" Events) available to outside Applications via SimConnect (although you can see more B-Vars in MSFS' Developer Mode).<br/><br/>

 Because B-Vars / InputEvents have this "Split Personality", the Plugin defaults to run them as Command-only Type: it will not request the Value, but you can use it as Command with the according Options.
 If a B-Var is actually readable, you can tell the Plugin to treat a specific Address as Variable-Type - and read and update its Value like with other Types.<br/><br/>